 - 1. Step up, step back.
 If you tend to lie back during group discussions, step up.
 And if you are a talker, be conscious of that, and give other people room. - 2.
-Put phone on vibrate. - 3.
+Put all mobile devices on vibrate. - 3.
 Are there any additional rules you'd like to suggest?

-Today's Framework and Introductions [Time: 20 minutes]
+Today's Framework and Introductions[Time: 25 minutes]